-Emacs users: You can also run lisp inside XEmacs and GnuEmacs.
-See the appendix to this assignment.
+Emacs users: You can also run lisp inside xemacs and emacs.
+M-x shell.

 2. Getting started with LCL

 After dismissing the LCL "Common Lispworks" environment dialog box, the GC (Garbage Collection) monitor and Lispworks Podium windows appear.
 The GC-mon shows you the GC status and allows asyncronous garbage collection (not something to worry about in this course).
 The Podium allows you to start any other Lispworks Tool (like an Editor or Lisp Listener).
 The GC-monitor has four buttons, the bottom one will say "Idle" when there is nothing happening, "Running" when Lisp is working, and "GC" when the garbage collector has suspended Lisp.
 If nothing is happening when you type/click, make sure that the GC monitor is not currently displaying "GC" before you start worrying :-).